 To suggest that The Velvets’ modelled their appearance on Roy Orbison’s would be stretching the truth, but there were clear parallels.
 Dressed in black, their still silhouetted bodies behind those dark shades, the prevailing sense of mystery and misanthropy.
 And, well, The Velvets sang love songs too, didn’t they?
 Of a sort.

 By the time Andy Warhol introduced his Factory protégés to the world in ’66, Orbison’s bubble had burst.
 For four years (1960-64), after his emergence as the ‘Rockabilly Caruso’, an artist to rival Carl Perkins, he made a series of unforgettable records for Monument, bossing the charts in the process, but by the end of that period he had become for some almost a self-parody.
 How often can one sing of doomed unrequited love?
 Popular music was changing fast and those changes had left him behind.
 Still smarting from this steep decline in popularity, as if to rub salt in the wounds, Orbison’s wife Claudette died in a motorcycle accident in ’66, and in ’68 his two eldest sons perished in a house fire while he was on tour in the UK.
 The little tragedies of which he sang were as nothing compared to the realities with which he was confronted.
 Those songs could and should have acquired fresh gravitas then, but instead The Big O had become a big ‘0’ in the eyes of the record buying public.
 The real world is an unforgiving place.
-He soldiered on bravely through the seventies and eighties, his output less prolific, increasingly less enchanting.
+He soldiered on bravely through the seventies and eighties, his output less prolific, increasingly less relevant.
 And then Blue Velvet appeared.

 And when Blue Velvet appeared I remembered him.
 That man in black from the television.
 The man who wasn’t Lennie Peters.
 The guy with the dark glasses.
 With that voice.
 I may have been looking at Dean Stockwell in that film but in my head I was picturing Roy Orbison.
 I was thinking about those songs I had for some time forgotten: those songs with their complex chord sequences, yet entirely without frills, perfectly economical.
 Songs that captured the emotional anxieties and neuroses of the postwar suburban teen: ‘It’s Over’, ‘Only The Lonely’, ‘Crying’, ‘Blue Angel’, ‘Shahdaroba’, ‘Oh Pretty Woman’ and ‘In Dreams’.
 Yes, you know them too.
 We all do.
 They are embedded in our consciousness.
 Few have created as marvellous a repertoire of songs with such economy and class.